 Maintaining Student Status

-A graduate student at VCU is considered full-time if he or she is enrolled for a minimum of nine credit hours and a maximum of fifteen credits per semester.
+Graduate students at VCU are considered full-time if they are enrolled for a minimum of nine credit hours and a maximum of fifteen credits per semester.
 More than fifteen hours is an overload and requires special permission.
 No more than twelve semester credits may be earned in a summer semester.

 Graduate Teaching Assistants must register for nine graduate credit hours each semester.
-Depending upon one’s GTA work assignment and/or full-time enrollment requirements, GTA’s may be required to take three hours of English 500 (Practicum in Teaching College English), which may count toward that total.
-Please note, however, that English 500 hours do not count toward your required graduation credits.
-For more on GTA’s, see heading below on funding and responsibilities.
+Depending upon one’s GTA work assignment and/or full-time enrollment requirements, GTAs may be required to take three hours of English 500 (Practicum in Teaching College English), which may count toward that total.
+Please note, however, that English 500 hours do not count toward your total required graduation credits.
+For more on GTAs, see heading below on funding and responsibilities.

-During each academic year (fall and spring semesters), GTA’s must complete a total of at least fifteen hours of coursework or internships that do count toward graduation.
+During each academic year (fall and spring semesters), GTAs must complete a total of at least fifteen hours of coursework or internships that count toward graduation.
 This “reasonable progress” toward a degree is required to maintain financial aid.

 Time Limit for Completion of Requirements